Estates: Lord of the Manors

 - Manorial Documents Register, a database listing where manorial documents are held (see 'Links')

-- Documents relating to King’s College’s estates on Janus.
-A list of the College’s estates can be found in the second series. (see 'Links')
+- Catalogue of documents relating to King’s College’s estates on ArchiveSearch.
+A list of the College’s estates can be found in the second series (KCAR/6/2). (see 'Links')

 - The Heritage Lottery Fund project to computerise the catalogue of the College’s estates records offers more images, lists of estates by county, and access to the catalogues. (see 'See also')